Tupacgr/Age-Calculator-Website/README.md

 # Age-Calculator-Website
-A website in which the user enters his date of birth and it shown him how much years old he is!
+A website in which the user enters his date of birth and it shows him how much years old he is!

 Written in Html and Javascript.
 Styling: Css.